Irrfan Khan Dead, Bollywood Legend & ‘Slumdog Millionaire’ Star Dies At 53

 Khan was a veteran character actor in Bollywood films, including Haasil, Maqbool, Paan Singh Tomar and Haider.
 He made his screen debut in the Academy Award-nominated 1988 drama Salaam Bombay!

 In addition to his long list of Indian cinema credits, Khan was best known for his role as the police inspector in the 2009 movie Slumdog Millionaire.
-He also played the park executive Masrani in Jurassic World, and appeared in The Amazing Spider-Man, Inferno, and Life of Pi.
+He also played the park executive Masrani in Jurassic World, and appeared in The Amazing Spider-Man, Inferno, The Namesake, and Life of Pi.

 He Had Been Battling Health Issues For 2 Years